-Since 2024, the Biodiversity Genomics group at the University of Oulu invites individuals, associations and organizations across Finland to learn about ongoing research on the Siberian flying squirrel (Pteromys volans), connect with scientists, and contribute directly to our studies.
+Since 2024, the Biodiversity Genomics group at the University of Oulu invites citizens across Finland to learn about the Siberian flying squirrel (Pteromys volans), connect with scientists, and contribute ongoing research.

 How can you help?

 - Record flying squirrel observations in laji.fi or iNaturalist Suomi.
-This information supports research and management by discovering and monitoring flying squirrel populations.
+This information supports management directly by discovering and monitoring the presence of flying squirrels.

 - Collect flying squirrel droppings from your area and send them to our lab at the University of Oulu.
 There, we are building a collection of samples that shape the basis of on-going and future research (see our flying squirrel research page), such as the development of new monitoring tools.
 Furthermore, we will share the results we have gathered from your samples with you as the research is progressing!
 Contact us in the form below, or directly via email.